Examining Association Between Seasonality, Rate of Extremely Preterm Births

 Media advisory: The full study is linked to this news release.

-Authors: Chandra Dhakal, M.S., M.Sc., of the University of Georgia in Athens, is the corresponding author.
+Authors: Howa Yeung, M.D., M.Sc., of the Emory University School of Medicine in Atlanta, is the corresponding author.

 Editor’s Note: Please see the article for additional information, including other authors, author contributions and affiliations, conflict of interest and financial disclosures, and funding and support.